jupyter/docker-stacks/docs/using/common.md

 launching the notebook server.
 These environment variables are configured by passing arguments to the `docker run` command.

-- `-e NB_USER=<username>` - Instructs the startup script to change the default container username from `jovyan` to the provided value.
-  Causes the script to rename the `jovyan` user home folder.
-  For this option to take effect, you must run the container with `--user root`, set the working directory `-w /home/${NB_USER}` and set the environment variable `-e CHOWN_HOME=yes` (see below for detail).
+- `-e NB_USER=<username>` - The desired username and associated home folder.
+Default value is `jovyan`.
+Setting `NB_USER` refits the `jovyan` default user and ensures that the desired user has the correct file permissions for the new home directory that gets created at
-  This feature is useful when mounting host volumes with specific home folder.
+  `/home/<username>`.
+Use this environment variable argument when mounting host volumes with a specific home folder.
-  Example usage:
 - `-e NB_UID=1000` - Instructs the startup script to switch the numeric user ID of `${NB_USER}` to the given value.
   This feature is useful when mounting host volumes with specific owner permissions.
   For this option to take effect, you must run the container with `--user root`.